kyma-project/kyma/components/knative-function-controller/README.md

 ### Local Deployment

-The Manager running locally.
+#### Manager running locally.

-modify config/config.yaml to include your docker.io credentials (base64 encoded) and update the docker registry value to your docker.io username
+Modify config/config.yaml to include your docker.io credentials (base64 encoded) and update the Docker registry value to your docker.io username.

 Apply the configuration